JonathanAdriell/os222/links.md

 5. [Introduction to C Language](https://www.freecodecamp.org/news/the-c-beginners-handbook/#type-definitions)<br>
 This website provides a very understandable tutorial about C language for beginners.
-It also contains a Table of Contents which content can be clicked to be directed to that section of the web which contains the content we are finding for making recalling easier and faster.
+It also contains a Table of Contents which content can be clicked to be directed to that section of the web containing that content making recalling easier and faster.

 <br>
 <hr>